VirusTotal/vt-cli/README.md

 ### A note on Window's console

-If you plan to use vt-cli in Windows on a regular basis we highly recommend you to avoid the standard Windows's console and use [Cygwin](https://www.cygwin.com/) instead.
-The Windows's console is *very* slow when printing large amounts of text (as vt-cli usually does) while Cygwin performs much better.
-Additionally, you can benefit of Cygwin's support for command auto-completion, a handy feature that Window's console doesn't offer.
+If you plan to use `vt-cli` in Windows on a regular basis we highly recommend you avoid the standard Windows console and use [Cygwin](https://www.cygwin.com/) instead.
+The Windows console is *very* slow when printing large amounts of text (as `vt-cli` usually does) while Cygwin performs much better.
+Additionally, you can benefit from Cygwin's support for command auto-completion, a handy feature that the Windows console doesn't offer.
 In order to take advantage of auto-completion make sure to include the `bash-completion` package while installing Cygwin.

 ### Configuring your API key